dct2012/4wm/README.md

 Menu - launcher
 ---------------

-Frankensteinwm provides a menu or a launcher similar to xmonad's grid select.
+4wm provides a menu or a launcher similar to xmonad's grid select.
 It will use the colors from your Xdefaults for the tiles.

 Installation